 Decomposers

-Decomposers include bacteria and other microorganisms that break down organic waste, plus detritivores like some worms and crustaceans that physically process dead material.
+Decomposers include bacteria and other microorganisms that break down organic waste.
+Plus detritivores like some worms and crustaceans that physically process dead material.

 It’s important to note that reef food webs are far more complex than any simple diagram can show.
+Many animals in coral reefs are opportunistic feeders that switch between different food sources.
+This explains why relationships between organisms often involve multiple types of interactions, all occurring simultaneously.

 The Biological Hierarchy of a Coral Reef